opentofu/opentofu/docs/static-evaluation.md

 }
 ```

-No evaluation context is built or provided during the entire config loading process.  **Therefore, no functions, locals, or variables may be used during config loading due to the lack of context.
-This limitation is what we wish to resolve**.
+No evaluation context is built or provided during the entire config loading process. **Therefore, no functions, locals, or variables may be used during config loading due to the lack of an evaluation context.
+This limitation is what we wish to resolve.**

 ## Graph Reference Evaluation

-After the config is fully loaded, it is transformed and processed into nodes in a [graph (DAG)]( https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+After the config is fully loaded, it is transformed and processed into nodes in a [graph (DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 These nodes use the "[OpenTofu References](https://github.com/opentofu/opentofu/blob/290fbd66d3f95d3fa413534c4d5e14ef7d95ea2e/internal/addrs/parse_ref.go#L174)" present in their blocks/attributes (the ones not evaluated in config loading) to build both the dependency edges in the graph, and eventually an evaluation context once those references are available.

+TODO: link to architecture document

 This theoretically simple process is deeply complicated by the module dependency tree and expansion therein.
 The graph is dynamically modified due to `for_each` and `count` being evaluated as their required references are made available.
-The majority of the logic in this process exists within the `tofu` and `lang` package which are somewhat tightly coupled.
+The majority of the logic in this process exists within the `tofu` and `lang` packages, which are somewhat tightly coupled.

 For example, a module's `for_each` statement may require data from a resource: `for_each = resource.aws_s3_bucket.foo.tags`.
-Before it could be evaluated, the module must wait for "OpenTofu Resource Reference aws_s3_bucket.foo" to be available.
+Before it can be evaluated, the module must wait for "OpenTofu Resource Reference `aws_s3_bucket.foo`" to be available.
 This would be represented as a dependency edge between the module node and the specific resource node.
 The evaluation context would then include `{"resource": {"aws_s3_bucket": {"foo": {"tags": <provided value>}}}}`.

 > [!NOTE]
 > A common misconception is that modules are "objects".
-However, modules more closely resemble "namespaces" and can cross reference each other's vars/outputs as long as there is no reference loop.
+However, modules more closely resemble "namespaces" and can cross-reference each other's vars/outputs as long as there is no reference loop.

 ## Initial implementation